 - Material should be dispensed into each seam at a rate such that the seam is completely filled with sealant but completed within the necessary open time for the sealant. - 2.
 It is recommended to pull dispensing gun away from bead during application. - 3.
 Ensure vertical seams are cured prior to processing horizontal seams. - 4.
 It is also recommended that operators ensure that there is enough sealant in the cartridge to complete a full seam.
 Performing a cartridge change in the middle of a seam application could increase the risk of exceeding the open time of the sealant. - 5.
 If the seam has a large gap and/or cannot be filled by the sealant in one pass, an initial "filler bead" can be applied and then a secondary bead can be applied over the top of the initial bead after the initial bead has reached full cure.
-Mechanical filler, such as weather-strip putty, may also be used to fill large gaps prior to the application of the sealant. - 6.
-Smoothing the Sealant: - A. After the sealant has been dispensed, smooth the sealant beads flush with the panel surface using the radial seam finisher if a rounded corner joint is desired. - B. The inline seam finisher can also be used if a flat inside corner bead is desired. - C. Finishing tools and techniques to be at the discretion of the operator and/or the end user. - D. Smoothing of the sealant must occur within the open time of the sealant. - E. Once an entire seam is completed, remove the vertical tapes, pulling back and away from the seam.
-Remove any excess sealant on panels using a solvent dampened rag.
+Mechanical filler, such as weather-strip putty, may also be used to fill large gaps prior to the application of the urethane sealant. - 6.
+Smoothing the Sealant: - A. After the sealant has been dispensed, smooth the sealant beads flush with the panel surface using the radial seam finisher if a rounded corner joint is desired. - B. The inline seam finisher can also be used if a flat inside corner bead is desired. - C. Finishing tools and techniques to be at the discretion of the operator and/or the end user. - D. Smoothing of the sealant must occur within the open time of the sealant. - E. As soon as the smoothing of the sealant is complete, remove the painters tape.
+Any excess sealant on panels can be cleaned using a solvent dampened rag.